qredo/fusionchain/blockchain/x/identity/README.md

 Invoking a policy that requires approval for others creates an action to which eligible owners respond.

-A workspace is its own account type identified by the prefix `qredoworkspace`.
+A workspace is an account with an address prefixed by `qredoworkspace`.
 It utilizes an interface to the `bank` module to interact with assets on the Fusion Chain.

 ### Keyrings